fieldtrip/website/faq/how_can_i_import_my_own_dataformat.md

 ## Using your own low-level reading functions when calling ft_read_header/data/event

-If you want to use ft_read_header/data/event for reading in your data, but your data format is very atypical and used only by your lab, it is preferred **not to add** the format to FieldTrip.
-However, there is a simple way you can still use your own reading functions: make your `read_xxx_header`, `read_xxx_data` and `read_xxx_event` functions, and be sure they are on the path.
-When calling for example **[ft_preprocessing](/reference/ft_preprocessing)**, you should specify the headerformat, dataformat and eventformat configuration options as the name of your specific function.
+If you want to use ft_read_header/data/event for reading in your data, but your data format is atypical and not widely used outside your lab, it is perfectly fine **not to add** the format to the FieldTrip code-base but to only share it inside your lab.

+There is a simple way you can use your own reading functions: make your own function `YourFormat.m`.
+When calling for example **[ft_preprocessing](/reference/ft_preprocessing)**, you should specify the name of your specific function as the 'headerformat', 'dataformat' and 'eventformat' option.
+This will result in your reading function being called under the hood.

 For example:

     cfg = [];
-    cfg.headerfile   = 'yourxxxfile'
+    cfg.headerfile   = 'yourfile.ext'
-    cfg.headerformat = 'read_xxx_header'
+    cfg.headerformat = 'YourFormat'
-    cfg.datafile     = 'yourxxxfile'
+    cfg.datafile     = 'yourfile.ext'
-    cfg.dataformat   = 'read_xxx_data'
+    cfg.dataformat   = 'YourFormat'
-    cfg.eventfile    = 'yourxxxfile'
+    cfg.eventfile    = 'yourfile.ext'
-    cfg.eventformat  = 'read_xxx_event'
+    cfg.eventformat  = 'YourFormat'
     ...
     data = ft_preprocessing(cfg)

-Keep in mind that your reading functions have to follow the following input/output format.
+Your reading function has to use the following input/output format:

-    hdr   = read_xxx_header(filename)
+    hdr   = YourFormat(filename)
-    dat   = read_xxx_data(filename, hdr, begsample, endsample, chanindx) event = read_xxx_event(filename, hdr)
+    dat   = YourFormat(filename, hdr, begsample, endsample, chanindx) event = YourFormat(filename, hdr)

+Depending on the number of input arguments that your function receives (1, 5 or 2), it should return the header, the data or the events.

-See the help and the code of ft_read_header, ft_read_data and ft_read_event for the details of each of these variables.
+Please look at the help and expecially the code of **[ft_read_header](/reference/fileio/ft_read_header)**, **[ft_read_data](/reference/fileio/ft_read_data)** and **[ft_read_event](/reference/fileio/ft_read_event)** for the details of the implementation.
+Some examples of file formats implemented in FieldTrip using this approach are [biopac_acq.m](https://github.com/fieldtrip/fieldtrip/blob/master/fileio/private/biopac_acq.m), [snirf.m](https://github.com/fieldtrip/fieldtrip/blob/master/fileio/private/snirf.m), [motion_c3d.m](https://github.com/fieldtrip/fieldtrip/blob/master/fileio/private/motion_c3d.m), [qualisys_tsv.m](https://github.com/fieldtrip/fieldtrip/blob/master/fileio/private/qualisys_tsv.m), and [liberty_csv.m](https://github.com/fieldtrip/fieldtrip/blob/master/fileio/private/liberty_csv.m).

 ## Circumvent the FieldTrip reading functions